 We encourage all applicants to seek advice before submitting an application.

-Getting early advice on biodiversity matters is essential, given the climate and ecological crisis, the need for better access to nature for Sutton's residents and the Council's commitment to delivering Biodiversity Net Gain through the planning system.
+Getting early advice on biodiversity matters is essential, given the climate and ecological crisis, the need for better access to nature for Sutton's residents and the mandatory Biodiversity Net Gain.